-- Run.
+- Classes.
 This type of cancer is more common in people in parts of China, Southeast Asia, and North Africa.
-In the United States, Asian immigrants are at greater risk for this type of cancer than American-born Asians.
+In the United States, Asian immigrants are more exposed to this type of cancer than American-born Asians.
 Alaskan Inuit also have an increased risk of nasopharyngeal cancer.

 - Age.
-Nasopharyngeal cancer can occur at any age, but is most commonly diagnosed in adults between 30 and 50 years of age.
+Nasopharyngeal cancer can occur at any age, but is most commonly diagnosed in adults between the ages of 30 and 50.

 - Salty foods.
 The chemicals released when cooking salty foods like canned fish and vegetables in steam can enter the nasal cavity and increase the risk of nasopharyngeal cancer.
 Early exposure to these chemicals can further increase the risk.
 Nasopharyngeal carcinoma Treatment in Hyderabad

 Complications of nasopharyngeal cancer can include:

 Cancer that grows to invade nearby structures.
 Advanced nasopharyngeal cancer can cause complications if it becomes large enough to invade nearby structures such as the neck, bones, and brain.

 Cancer that spreads to other areas of the body.
 Nasopharyngeal cancer often spreads (metastasize) beyond the nasopharynx.

 Most people with nasopharyngeal cancer have regional metastases.
 This means that cancer cells from the original tumor have migrated to nearby areas, such as the lymph nodes in the neck.